 Always remember that you will be responsible for fixing problems and upgrading services.
 As a landlord, you will owe a duty of care to anyone who stays in your property.
 This is why investing in insurance coverage is so crucial.

-By letting out a static caravan, there are several legal requirements you will need to adhere to.
+With static caravan rental, there are several legal requirements you will need to adhere to.
 You will be operating as a landlord, which means that you will be personally and legally responsible for safety provisions.

 Do make sure to plan ahead when you wish to use your static caravan for you and your family, if at all.
 Planning will let you clearly lay out when you want bookings to cease, and when you’d like them to start up again.